10 Best Electronic Dartboards Review for December, 2022 That Hit The Bullseye

 Electronic boards have come a long way since rudimentary models hit the market in the 1970s, and there are even international tournaments for electronic darts players.
 Most importantly, only the most serious dart players (or the drunkest ones) will turn their noses up at you if you decide to play with soft-tipped darts.

-That means there’s an enormous selection of electronic boards you can choose from when you’re ready outfit your modern game room or basement.
+That means there is a wide selection of electronic boards that you can choose from to complement your hobbies and your game room.
 To help, the valiant members of the Groom+Style review team limbered up their arms, stocked up on their favorite adult beverages, and evaluated the best electronic dartboards on the market.

 Here are the ones that hit the bullseye.